 Have you ever wondered what causes different materials to sparkle and shine?
 Make these reflective mobiles using any sparkly materials you have in your home, scissors, glue and string.

 🖶 Printable version

 This page will print, but looks a little funky.
-Click the button for a PDF version which looks a bit better.
+Click the button for a PDF version which looks a bit better. ♠ More STEM at Home

 What you'll need